Scientology: Media, popular culture, and academia

-Documentaries about Scientology have typically focused on allegations about the Church's intimidating behavior, greed and brainwashing.
-Popular examples include Louis Theroux's 2015 documentary My Scientology Movie, and Leah Remini's documentary series Scientology and the Aftermath, drawing on her experience as a Church member.
-Paul Thomas Anderson's 2012 film The Master features a religious organization called "The Cause" that has similarities to Scientology.
+Documentaries about Scientology have typically focused on allegations about the Scientology organization's intimidating behavior, greed and brainwashing.
+Popular examples include Louis Theroux's 2015 documentary My Scientology Movie, and Leah Remini's documentary series Scientology and the Aftermath and her book Troublemaker: Surviving Hollywood and Scientology, drawing on her experience as a member of the Church of Scientology.
+Paul Thomas Anderson's 2012 film The Master features a religious organization called "The Cause" that has similarities to Scientology and a protagonist who has similarities to Hubbard.
 Comedy series have also critiqued Scientology.
-The most notable was the 2005 South Park episode "Trapped in the Closet", which highlighted the Xenu story and claimed that the Church was a "scam on a global scale".
-There have also been theatre shows about the Church, such as Cathy Schekelberg's 2017 one-person show Squeeze My Cans about her former life in the Church.
+The most notable was the 2005 South Park episode "Trapped in the Closet", which satirized the Scientology founding myth of Xenu, accompanied by an onscreen caption reading "This is what Scientologists actually believe".
+After explaining these beliefs, the character representing the Church of Scientology's president ultimately reveals to Stan Marsh that the organization is in reality a money-making scam.
+There have also been theatre shows about Scientology, such as Cathy Schekelberg's 2017 one-person show Squeeze My Cans about her former life in the organization.